UTTAMGUPTA2712/Ecommerce/frontend/README.md

 ### `npm install --legacy-peer-deps`

-Use this if trying to install dependency
+Use this if trying to install dependency.\
 Add Enviounmental variable accordingly for Firebase, Server Host, Port, Mongo String

 ### `npm start`